John Leonardi: Founding the order

 Civic leaders in Lucca opposed the establishment of a new religious order for political reasons and acted to stop its formation.
 While ultimately ineffective, their efforts forced John Leonardi to spend most of the remainder of his life outside Lucca, with special exceptions granted by its government as he was under the protection of the pope.
 Leonardi took his work to Rome where he became friends with Saint Philip Neri.
 Neri became his spiritual director and held him in high regard for his qualities of firmness and judgment.
 In 1596 Pope Clement VIII nominated Leonardi as Commissary Apostolic for the reform of the Benedictine monks of the Order of Monte Vergine and in 1601 their Cardinal Protector appointed him to carry out a similar work among the Vallombrosans.

-In 1603, he founded along with Cardinal J. Vivès, the seminary of the Propagation of the Faith for the philosophical and theological training of missionary priests.
+In 1603, he founded, along with Cardinal J. Vivès, the seminary of the Propagation of the Faith for the philosophical and theological training of missionary priests.
 In 1621, his community would formally be designated "Clerks Regular of the Mother of God".
 The final Rule of his institute was published in 1851.
 Two houses of the Clerks Regular of the Mother of God were opened when he died, and three others were opened in the seventeenth century.

 Death and sainthood

-He died on October 9, 1609, of influenza, which he contracted while ministering to his brothers suffering from the epidemic raging in Rome at the time.
+He died on 9 October 1609, of influenza, which he contracted while ministering to his brothers suffering from the epidemic raging in Rome at the time.

-He was venerated for his miracles and his religious fervor.
-His memory was held so high in Rome that Pope Leo XIII added his name to the Roman Martyrology, and ordered Roman clergy to celebrate his Mass and Office, an honor otherwise strictly limited to beatified popes.
+He was venerated for his miracles and his religious fervour.
+His memory was held so high in Rome that Pope Leo XIII added his name to the Roman Martyrology, and ordered Roman clergy to celebrate his Mass and Office, an honour otherwise strictly limited to beatified popes.

 Leonardi was beatified in 1861 and canonized in 1938 by Pope Pius XI.
 His liturgical feast is celebrated on 9 October.
 His relics are enshrined under an altar in the Church of Santa Maria in Campitelli in Rome.
 The church of San Giovanni Leonardi in Zone XV Torre Maura in the east of Rome is named in his honour.